auth0/auth0-flutter/README.md

 [![CircleCI](https://img.shields.io/circleci/project/github/auth0/auth0-flutter.svg?style=flat-square)](https://circleci.com/gh/auth0/auth0-flutter/tree/main)

-Auth0 SDK for Android / iOS Flutter applications.
+Auth0 SDK for Android / iOS Flutter apps.

 > ⚠️ This library is currently in Beta.
 We do not recommend using this library in production yet.
 As we move towards First Availability, please be aware that releases may contain breaking changes.